makersacademy/acebook-rails-template/README.md

 ### Code styling tests

 - Run `rubocop` in the command line to see any styling offences.
+### Code quality tests

+- Run `rubycritic` in the command line to see any code quality issues such as smells and high complexity lines.
+This report will open in the browser.
+To alternatively see the results in the console, run `rubycritic - f console` instead
 ## Technology

 - [Heroku](https://www.heroku.com/) - a cloud platform service